octo-kumo/physics-project/src/markdowns/sc_magnet_2.md

 <!---->

-### Applications in Magnets
+### Superconducting Magnets

 Due to its properties of having no resistance, larger currents can flow through superconductors without heating up or losing energy.
-This enables the creation of **Superconducting Magnets**, they take advantage of superconductors to create enormous magnetic fields, much larger and easier than traditional wires, stronger than all but the strongest non-superconducting electromagnets.
-Since no energy is lost to resistance, superconducting magnets can actually be cheaper to operate.
+This enables the creation of **Superconducting Magnets**, which are created with coils of superconducting wires, and running a current through the loop.

+They take advantage of superconductors to create enormous magnetic fields, much larger and easier than traditional wires, stronger than all but the strongest non-superconducting electromagnets.
+Since no energy is lost to resistance, no heating due to resistance, superconducting magnets can actually be cheaper to operate than traditional electromagnets.

 Superconducting magnets are usually used in MRI machines in hospitals, mass spectrometers, fusion reactors and particle accelerators.
-Usually scientific instruments that require very strong yet stable magnetic fields.
+Usually scientific instruments that require very strong yet sensitive magnetic fields.

-For quantum computers, qubits are subject to quantum errors, and whenever something like a photon interacts with the a quantum state, it can be destroyed.
-This can seen as nature observing the quantum state, and destroying it.

-Obviously this also happens in traditional computers, where high energy particles are able to flip bits.
-And we usually stack up more electrons, ensuring abundance, to prevent this from happening.

-However in quantum computers, bigger systems are more subject to quantum errors.
-We cannot simply scale the system up to prevent errors.
-Hence many has adopted to use **superconducting qubits**.
+They are also used for levitation, guidance and propulsion, such as in Japan's maglev train.

+While being used, the superconducting coil needs to be cooled to cryogenic temperatures, hence research on **Room Temperature Superconductors** is very popular.